Contents

 Drones in civil engineering

-Drones are successfully used in civil engineering.
+Drones are used successfully in civil engineering.
 A typical and often underestimated application is the as-built survey before construction begins.
 After all, how often have you wished you could take another quick look at the construction site?
 Drones and photogrammetry allow you to always have your construction site with you.

 What's more, you can easily place your CAD models in the terrain model and thus avoid errors at an early stage.
 Whether it's a road, building foundations or sewage pipes, a digital model of the construction site makes the crucial information accessible to everyone.
 BIM software such as Autodesk Revit enables all parties involved to work together efficiently - and the basis is always the same: your drone.